copyright©2025

 There were beautiful moments too—moments threaded with tenderness, laughter, and a joy so rare it felt almost sacred.
 Jack, the man I had fallen in love with, could still make me feel as if the world had narrowed to the warmth of his presence alone.
 His mischievous laugh, sometimes at someone else’s expense, was a treasure when it landed on me.
 To see him carefree was a rare gift, and I clung to it, cherishing each fleeting moment.
 I loved him more than my own life and tried to show it every day.
 The nicknames he gave me—“donkey,” sometimes “tulip,” or “goofey”—stuck like soft markers of intimacy.
 I laughed with him at my own missteps, at clumsy jokes that fell flat, and in those shared giggles, I found sanctuary.
 Even when shadows lurked behind his eyes, humor became our fragile shield.

 I remember the first real conflict over Julian.
-I had shown Jack my Tarot cards, though only the pictures—I didn’t know how to explain their meanings.
+I had shown him my Tarot cards, though only the pictures—I didn’t know how to explain their meanings.

-“Alice complained that you showed Julian the Tarot cards,” he said a few days later.
+“Alice complained that you showed Julian the Tarot cards,” Jack said a few days later.

 “Yes, only the pictures.
 Nothing more,” I insisted.

-Then Alice and her boyfriend Niall expressed a desire to visit.
-I was nervous at first, bracing for judgment, but soon realized they were simply curious, warm people.
+And yet, that trivial moment seemed to open a door.
+Soon after, Alice and her boyfriend Niall expressed a desire to visit.
+I braced myself for judgment, but quickly realized they were simply warm, curious people.
 Alice was kind and gentle, nothing like the stern portrait Jack had painted.
 Niall was easygoing, affable, and sincere.
-We spent the evening watching The Phantom of the Opera, drinking wine, and I demonstrated how we entertained guests back in the Czech Republic, preparing sandwiches with quiet pride.
+We spent the evening watching The Phantom of the Opera, drinking wine, and I made sandwiches, showing them how we entertained guests in the Czech Republic.

 Later, Alice invited us to her home in Thomastown.
-I never mentioned our brief encounter from years past.
-The visit was a delight: we stayed overnight, laughed, and even went to a pub for a disco, dancing with abandon among her friends.
-We never became inseparable, but I was grateful for her tolerance, her ease around me.
-I was surprised when Jack admitted that Alice had once tried to kiss him during a rough patch with Niall and had sent messages attempting to lure him back.
-I felt only pity for her, no trace of jealousy.
+I never mentioned the brief encounter we had years ago.
+We stayed overnight and were welcomed with warmth and laughter; she even took us to a pub for a disco, spinning and stomping to the music with her friends, her energy contagious.
+We never grew particularly close, but I was relieved and quietly grateful that she accepted me into her circle.
+I was surprised when Jack later admitted that Alice had once tried to kiss him during a rough patch with Niall and had even sent messages attempting to lure him back.
+I felt no jealousy—only a pang of sympathy, a fleeting ache for the path she had chosen and the heartache she carried.

-I remained silent, knowing a fight would serve no purpose.
-My experiences at Roosters had prepared me for such cruelty.
-Still, a cold knot of unease settled in my chest, lingering for months.
+I stayed quiet, knowing I wouldn’t win a fight.
+My previous experiences at Roosters had taught me well.
+Yet a cold unease settled in my chest that day, one I would not shake for months.

-“Come home.
-Don’t talk to them.
-They can’t keep you by force,” he said, his voice tense with controlled anger.
+“Come home and don’t talk to them.
+They can’t keep you by force,” he said, anger and concern lacing his voice.

-After an hour, I gave up and left, telling the staff firmly: “I have to go.
-I didn’t take the money.
-I don’t know what happened, but I’m leaving.”
+After an hour of tense waiting, I decided I could not stay any longer.
+I told the staff firmly, “I have to go.
+I didn’t take the money, I don’t know what happened, but I’m leaving.”
+Every step toward the door felt like a small rebellion, a reclaiming of my freedom.

-“Tell me what happened,” he said, taking my hand.
+“Tell me what happened,” he said, sitting beside me.

 “They think I stole money from the register.
-I was there… they’ll probably fire me!”
+I was at the cash register… they’ll probably fire me!”
 I sobbed.

-He grabbed his coat and ran into the night.
+Jack grabbed his coat and ran out the door.
 “Don’t worry.
-I won’t let anyone make a thief out of you!” he shouted, disappearing into the cold.
+I won’t let anyone make a thief out of you!” he shouted, his energy a shield against the injustice.

-No accusation followed.
-Later, Jack confronted Jacinta, making it clear I would not return.
-Losing the job seemed trivial compared to the security of his support—but a quiet knot of dread remained in my stomach.
+No accusation was ever made against me.
+Jack later confronted Jacinta, making it clear I would not return.
+Losing the job, in the end, felt trivial compared to the reassurance and protection he had given me.
+Still, a tiny knot of dread lingered in my stomach, a reminder of how quickly everyday pressures could spiral.

 The next day, we exchanged gifts.
-I had written small poems for each family member and gifted Jack’s father my favorite book, Angela’s Ashes.
-His frozen expression startled me; I had to explain the plot.
-Later, Jack laughed:
+I wrote small poems for each family member and gave Jack’s father my favorite book, Angela’s Ashes.
+He froze upon opening it, and I had to explain the plot.
+Later, Jack laughed.

 “You gave Dad a book?”